2020 Mt Himlung Himal Ascent

 Getting extraordinarily Gutsy for GI Cancer Research

-In 2017 a team of intrepid mountaineers, also led by Associate Professor Niall Tebbutt, scaled Mt Aconcagua – the highest mountain outside of the Himalayas at 6,960m.
+In 2017 a team of intrepid mountaineers, also led by Niall, scaled Mt Aconcagua – the highest mountain outside of the Himalayas at 6,960m.

 In 2020, Niall and team will be taking on another high altitude, extreme mountaineering climb, ascending to extraordinary heights.
 This time they will scale the 7,126m mountain Mt Himlung Himal in Nepal.